 FAQs: Visiting Kiyomizu-dera with Kids

 Planning your family visit to Kiyomizu-dera Temple in Kyoto?
-Here are answers to the most common questions parents ask before exploring this historic site with kids.
+Here are answers to the most common questions parents ask before exploring this historic site with kids, but you can also check the official Kiyomizu-dera website for seasonal hours and admission updates.

-A: Kiyomizu-dera Temple is famous for its massive wooden stage and panoramic views of Kyoto.
-It’s also known for Otowa Waterfall, where visitors drink sacred water for health, love, or success.
+A: Kiyomizu-dera is a UNESCO World Heritage Site famous for its massive wooden stage built without a single nail, offering panoramic views of Kyoto.
+It’s also known for the Otowa Waterfall, where visitors drink from three streams said to bring health, love, or wisdom.

-A: You can reach Kiyomizu-dera Temple by taking the Kyoto City Bus to Gojo-zaka or Kiyomizu-michi, followed by a 10-minute uphill walk.
-It’s also about 20 minutes on foot from Kiyomizu-Gojo Station.
+A: The easiest way to reach Kiyomizu-dera is by Kyoto City Bus to Gojo-zaka or Kiyomizu-michi, followed by a 10-minute uphill walk.
+You can also walk about 20 minutes from Kiyomizu-Gojo Station on the Keihan Line.
+The walk is steep, so families with small children may prefer the bus option.

 Until Next Time…